davidgf/serverless-cognito/frontend/README.md

 ## TODO

-* to get the call working from localhost in development, must set cors headers!
 * Simplify code and usage: if no id_token is in url, immediately redirect to the authentication page!
 Manual authentication is not necessary.
 * Add a variant: use the cognito authentication endpoint instead of Cognito